Create scorecards and manual metrics in Power BI (preview)

-Goals in Power BI let customers curate their metrics and track them against key business objectives, in a single pane.
+Metrics in Power BI let customers curate their metrics and track them against key business objectives, in a single pane.
 In this article, you complete the following steps:

 - Create your first scorecard.

-- Create a manual goal.
+- Create a manual metric.

-- Edit a goal.
+- Edit a metric.